julitroalves/julitroalves/README.md

 - :hammer: I have experience with that Frameworks: Drupal, Symfony, ExpressJS, NextJS, Angular, Code Igniter.
 - :cloud: Clouds that I have experience is Digital Ocean and AWS (EC2, ECR, ELB, S3, Route).
 - 📫 How to reach me: <julitroalves@gmail.com>.
+- See more about my career path check here: https://linkedin.com/in/eu-julio-alves
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Many of my friends likes to call me julitro instead of my own name Julio, that's crazy because I never said how people should call me.
 That nickname stick well.
 <!-- - 👯 I’m looking to collaborate on ... -->